Trogir

 Trogir: Timeless and Welcoming

-For sailors, Trogir is more than just a waypoint - ’s a highlight, offering history, hospitality, and harborside charm in equal measure.
-Drop anchor or tie up at the marina, and let this medieval gem leave its mark on your Adriatic journey.
+For sailors, Trogir is far more than a convenient stop along the coast.
+It is a destination in its own right, where history, hospitality, and harborside charm exist in effortless harmony.
+Mooring here means stepping into a living heritage town that still understands the rhythms of maritime life.
+Drop anchor in a nearby bay or tie up at the marina beside the old town, and let this medieval gem leave a quiet but lasting mark on your Adriatic journey.

 Trogir Sailing Trips